 Marblehead Lighthouse

 Marblehead has its roots as a quarry town and the area still features an active quarry.
-But the big attraction on the peninsula is the Marblehead Lighthouse.
+Besides the galleries and other shops found in the small town of Marblehead is the Marblehead Lighthouse.
+The first house was built in 1821 by John Kelly and his son using locally quarried limestone.
+In all it took them 11 weeks to complete.

 Marblehead Lighthouse is Lake Erie's best known and most-photographed landmarks.
 The grounds surrounding the lighthouse offer excellent picnicking and views of Lake Erie, Sandusky Bay, Kelleys Island and South Bass Island.
 You can even see Cedar Point Amusement Park from the lighthouse grounds.